microsoft/Federal-App-Innovation-Community/topics/power-platform/solutions/powerpages-gbyte-fileupload-datalake/README.md

 5. M365 Email enabled Security Groups
 * one M365 groups for each Department.
 Add/remove members to this group
 6. Power Apps Solution.
-* will be imported into the provisioned environment
+Solution will be imported into the provisioned environment
-7. Azure Datalake
+1. Azure Datalake
-8. Azure Powershell Function
+2. Azure Powershell Function
-9. SPA  Single Page Application
+3. SPA  Single Page Application
 * used for smaller file uploads up to 5 Gbyte.  hosted in Power Pages portal
 *